 Generally they are 2 or 3 days long.
 Each recipient talks about their project and then takes questions from their fellow RSG recipients.
 The chair person leads a debate and it is hoped that solutions to key conservation issues are addressed.
 In some instances Government ministers attend so that a link between the 'field' and the 'decision makers' can be built.
 The chair person is generally the organiser of the conference for that particular country.

 To make these worthwhile we need a minimum of 20 previous grants recipients, with at least one of these who is able to organise the event.
 This entails finding a venue, liaising with grantees, providing an agenda and a report, arranging accommodation and food and generally overseeing the smooth running.

-In the future, we are looking to hold small, in country conferences with past recipients (particularly in Uruguay, Russia, Botswana, Philippines, Serbia, Costa Rica, and Galapagos/Ecuador).
+In the future, we are looking to hold small, in country conferences with past recipients (particularly in Uruguay, Russia, Georgia, Mexico, Botswana, Philippines, Serbia, Costa Rica, Paraguay and Ecuador).